 The Granddaughter of Antique Dealers, Miss Amer launched K Vintage a Mobile Vintage Prop and Wardrobe Studio that also operates as a Pop-Up Boutique in Los Angeles in 2013.

 The daughter of an Attorney, Miss Amer also has an impressive resume of legal studies, community leadership, activism and campaigning.
 She has worked on several Presidential campaigns and regularly volunteers with non-profit and community organizations.
-In the summer of 2000, she organized several voter registration concerts with Rock the Vote, Do Something and Youth Vote 2000 and has registered over 24,000 people to vote since 1993.
+In the summer of 2000, she worked at the Democratic National Convention and organized several voter registration concerts with Rock the Vote, Do Something and Youth Vote 2000 and registered over 24,000 young adults 18-24 to vote.